lsst-sqre/squash-django/README.md

 ```

-Using the `__debug` field to output the underline SQL queries being executed:
+Using the `__debug` field to output the SQL queries being executed:

 ```
 {